12 Top-Rated Tourist Attractions in Charleston, West Virginia

 Daniel Boone Park, which commemorates the early Charleston resident and assemblyman, has picnic tables, a fishing pier, and boat docking.

 Where to Stay in Charleston for Sightseeing

-Many of Charleston's top attractions are in the downtown area, and this is where most people want to be based.
+Many of Charleston's top tourist attractions are in the downtown area, and this is where most people want to be based.
 At the northwest end of the city center, where many of the mid-range hotels are found, are the Civic Center and Town Center shopping mall.
 At the far southeast end are the State Capitol and the West Virginia State Museum.
-Below are some highly-rated hotels in good locations:
+Below are some highly rated hotels in good locations:

 - Luxury Hotels: Charleston has a distinct lack of true luxury hotels but there are some full-service, business-style hotels in the city.
 The Marriott Town Center is well positioned in downtown, near the Civic Center and Charleston Town Center, and features an indoor heated pool and fitness center.
 Nearby, but closer to the Kanawha River, is the Four Points by Sheraton, offering well-appointed rooms and similar amenities.
 The higher floors offer great views over the city.

 - Mid-Range Hotels: Hampton Inn Charleston - Downtown is just a few minutes outside the downtown area but is close to restaurants and shopping and offers a free shuttle to downtown and the airport.
 The hotel features a pool and fitness center, and comes with a complimentary breakfast.
 The Embassy Suites by Hilton is an all-suite hotel set in a great location downtown and also has an indoor pool and free breakfast.